jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 I’m telling you to enjoy dreaming.
 You only get disappointed if you have an exact idea of how things should be and it doesn’t happen that way.

 This is why writing down your goals works so well.
-[By writing down your goals for your life](https://michaelhyatt.com/5-reasons-why-you-should-commit-your-goals-to-writing/){: target="_blank" rel="noopener noreferrer"}, you make what you're imagining into something physical that you can manipulate, thus making it much more likely to come true.
+[By writing down your goals for your life](https://michaelhyatt.com/5-reasons-why-you-should-commit-your-goals-to-writing/){: target="_blank" rel="noopener noreferrer"}, you make what you’re imagining into something physical that you can manipulate, thus making it much more likely to come true.

 You’re only going to imagine that feeling you have taking more control and being in a better place.
 This will condition you to make positive decisions that make it more likely that you’ll experience that feeling you imagined.